GBoroda/EmployeeService/README.md

 # EmployeeService
-REST, Spring, Spring MVC, Hibernate, MySQL.
+REST, Spring, Spring MVC, Hibernate, MySQL and my soul

 HOW TO RUN: